Marietta Felony DUI Lawyer

 Anytime you’re arrested for driving under the influence (DUI) of alcohol, marijuana, or other drugs, you’re facing an uphill battle against a prosecution that started building a case against you the moment you were pulled over.
 This is undoubtedly intimidating for anyone facing DUI charges, especially for those accused of a felony offense.

-Whatever the circumstances of your felony DUI arrest, it’s extremely important to have an experienced legal team on your side to defend your rights.
+Whatever the circumstances of your felony DUI arrest, it’s essential to have an experienced legal team to defend your rights.
 Frye Law Group was founded by a former prosecutor who has successfully represented Georgians against felony charges throughout Cobb, Fulton, Cherokee, Bartow, and Paulding counties for 10+ years.
-If you’ve been charged with a felony DUI offense, contact us today so we can do the same for you.

 - DUI offenses